Bilberry: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Blueberry could prevent liver damage caused by oxidative stress due to its antioxidant properties, as demonstrated by preliminary research in an animal model: blueberry extracts containing 42% anthocyanidins decrease alanine aminotransferase (ALT) in experimentally induced liver lesions.
+Blueberry may prevent liver damage caused by oxidative stress thanks to its antioxidant properties, as shown by preliminary research in an animal model: blueberry extracts containing 42% anthocyanidins decrease alanine aminotransferase (ALT) in experimentally induced liver lesions.

 Antibacterial